Arclifs/MoGo-template/README.md

 # MoGo-template
- Website based on the free template "Mogo" by freebiesbug.com
+ Website based on the free template "Mogo" by Laaqiq from freebiesbug.com